 Suppose we perform a two-sided 1-sample t-test where we compare the mean strength (4.1) of parts from a supplier to a target value (5).
 We use a two-tailed test because we care whether the mean is greater than or less than the target value.

 To interpret the results, simply compare the p-value to your significance level.
 If the p-value is less than the significance level, you know that the test statistic fell into one of the critical regions, but which one?
 Just look at the estimated effect.
-In the output below, the t-value is negative, so we know that the test statistic fell in the critical region in the left tail of the distribution.
-This occurs when the mean is less than the target value, and now we know that this difference is statistically significant.
+In the output below, the t-value is negative, so we know that the test statistic fell in the critical region in the left tail of the distribution, indicating the mean is less than the target value.
+Now we know this difference is statistically significant.

 We can conclude that the population mean for part strength is less than the target value.
-However, the test had the capability to detect a positive difference as well.
+However, the test had the capacity to detect a positive difference as well.
 You can also assess the confidence interval.
 With a two-tailed hypothesis test, you’ll obtain a two-sided confidence interval.
-The confidence interval tells us that population mean is likely to fall between 3.372 and 4.828.
+The confidence interval tells us that the population mean is likely to fall between 3.372 and 4.828.
+This range excludes the target value (5), which is another indicator of significance.

 Advantages of two-tailed hypothesis tests